bmrf/tron/README.md

 ## Tron-internal prep jobs
-(These are all executed even if Tron is canceled before running)
+(These are executed even if Tron is canceled before running)

 1. **Detect Windows version**: Determines quite a few things in the script, such as which versions of various commands get executed